unigrid-project/janus-java/README.md

 License
 -------
-The UNIGRID daemon and wallet are released under the terms of the GNU Affero GPL license.
+Janus is released under the terms of the GNU Affero GPL license.
 See [COPYING](COPYING) for more information.

 Development process
 -------------------